wmodes/textalert/README.md

 * We are transparent about the risks and benefits.
 * We are transparent about the system and software, i.e., releasing as open source.
 * We protect users and moderators as much as practical, e.g., encrypting databases (but not messages), store no messages, store no info about users and mods but phone numbers
-* Use a distributed model or software and moderation
+* Use a distributed model of software and moderation
 * Make it as simple as possible for admins.
 * Make it as simple and secure as possible for moderators, e.g., interface completely from mobile devices.
 * Make it as simple and low tech for users, i.e., relying on SMS available to virtually all mobile devices.